cameron-marcus/ReactTSRedux_Playground/README.md

+# Animation Playground
-# A playground for testing out different features of the TS-React-Redux Framework
+A playground for testing out different features of the TS-React-Redux Framework through complex animations